Technology can be a useful servant but a dangerous master.

 - interpersonal relationship management

-may also be included to throw light on specific part of your resume.
+may also be included to throw light on specific parts of your tech resume.

-If you would find this skill interesting in a candidate, list it.
+If you would find this skill interesting in a candidate, write it down.

 For a technical resume, a special requirement is of technical skills section.

-Create a special resume section dedicated to these skill sets.
-These skills must:
+Create a special tech resume section dedicated to these skill sets.
+These skills must include:

-- Bear direct relevance to your target position
+- A direct relevance to your target position

 - Skill sets that are not directly relevant but may elevate your profile potentially